Hong Kong police make first arrest citing new security law

 Hong Kong police have made their first arrest under a new national security law, arresting a protester for carrying a flag calling for Hong Kong independence at a protest on Wednesday in the city’s Causeway Bay shopping district.

-The man was intercepted by police and was arrested after police had issued multiple warnings to the crowd that they might be in violation of the national security law, which took effect on Tuesday at 11 pm.
-(1500 GMT).
+The man was intercepted by police and was arrested after police had issued multiple warnings to the crowd that they might be in violation of the national security law, which took effect on Tuesday at 1500GMT.

 The law makes secessionist, subversive, or terrorist activities illegal, as well as foreign intervention in the city's internal affairs.
 It was imposed by China after months of anti-government protests in the semi-autonomous territory last year.